MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-distinct-inputs-checker.md

 ---

 # Overview
-Distinct inputs checker is a part of [quantum computer trace simulator](quantum-computer-trace-simulator-1.md) designed for detecting potential bugs in the code.
-Consider the following piece of Q# code to illustrate the issues detected by distinct inputs checker.
+`Distinct Inputs Checker` is a part of [quantum computer trace simulator](quantum-computer-trace-simulator-1.md) designed for detecting potential bugs in the code.
+Consider the following piece of Q# code to illustrate the issues detected by this package:

 ```qsharp
 operation DoBoth( q1 : Qubit, q2 : Qubit, op1 : (Qubit=>()), op2 : (Qubit=>()) ) : () {